Hugh Chamberlen: The "land bank"

 In November 1690, Chamberlen issued a first draft of his financial scheme Dr. Hugh Chamberlen's Proposal to make England Rich and Happy.
 A bank was to advance money on the security of landed property by issuing large quantities of notes.
 James Hobson Aveling catalogued 45 pamphlet replies.
 Chamberlen set apart three evenings in the week to promote his project, and lobbied Members of Parliament.

 In December 1693 Chamberlen laid his plan before the House of Commons, and petitioned to be heard.
 A committee was appointed which reported favourably; but was ignored.
-Two years later the project was revived in a modified form; and bill passed both houses and received the royal assent on 27 April 1696.
-Immediately afterwards, however, the parliament was prorogued.
+Two years later the project was revived in a modified form; and bill passed both houses and received the royal assent in the Taxation, etc. (No. 2) Act 1695 (7 & 8 Will.
+3. c.
+31) on 27 April 1696 on the last day of that parliament.
 Chamberlen was mocked, and in March 1699, went to Scotland.
 In 1700 he was urging the latest version of his land bank scheme on the Parliament of Scotland, in a pamphlet A Few Proposals humbly recommending .... the Establishing a Land-Credit in this Kingdom.